• Skip to primary navigation

 This flour is made from finely ground brown rice, which is naturally gluten-free and contains a wide variety of nutrients, including manganese, phosphorus, copper, and magnesium.

-It has a light nutty flavor and a slightly gritty texture that makes it a culinary delight.
+It has a light nutty flavor and a slightly gritty texture that makes it a treat.

 When baking cakes or other gluten-free recipes, it can be easily substituted for traditional wheat flour in exact proportions.